-The Nbody per Watt consumed ratio is notably better in the Jetson Nano, it should be noted that each of the tests was performed in the maximum consumption mode for the Jetson Nano, as for the GP107, the configuration given by the manufacturer Asus in its ROG Strix model is maintained.
-Once these tests are performed according to Figure 1.
-Several conclusions are reached, in the next segment these and other conclusions that this work has generated are presented.
+The Nbody per Watt consumed ratio is considerably better in the Jetson Nano.
+It should be noted that each of the tests was performed in the maximum consumption mode for the Jetson Nano.
+As for the GP107, the configuration given by the manufacturer Asus in its ROG Strix model is maintained.
+Once these tests are performed according to Figure 1, several conclusions are reached.
+In the final section, these, and other conclusions that this work has generated, are presented.